What's Even Better Than The Good Old Days?

 Pumpkins look good.
 Half the appeal of Halloween for me is that it's a sea of bright orange and twinkling lights after the nights have drawn snugly in - I'd vote for the lurid coloured fruit over the traditionally humdrum root vegetable any day.

 A turn of phrase and what you choose to carve your lantern from are minor details in a bigger celebration.
-The witches and bats and black cats and spiders and bags of sugary treats are still there; it's still a chance to dress up in costumes and an excuse to watch scary films whilst drinking blood red wine from a skull-shaped glass; you can still bob for apples if you're not afraid of your face paint washing off.
+The witches and bats and black cats and spiders and bags of sugary treats are still there; it's still a chance to dress up in costumes and an excuse to watch scary films whilst drinking blood red wine from a skull-shaped goblet; you can still bob for apples if you're not afraid of your face paint washing off.

 The essence of Halloween hasn't changed; the tradition of celebration is still there.
 Absorbing some appealing ideas from overseas doesn't make the marking of the day any less authentic.